michaeljdeeb/old-bootstrap-website/_posts/2014-05-22-post-read-times-and-jekyll.markdown

 For this page's icon set I went with [Font Awesome](http://fortawesome.github.io/Font-Awesome/).
 If you're using something different just correct lines 15 and 17 in the above function to what you need them to be.

 ####Criticisms####
 If I were to improve upon this initial implementation I would refine the estimation algorithm.
 Using jQuery it looks like I could efficiently remove the `<code>` snippets so that they weren't factoring into the reading time as someone will take longer reading through code snippets.
-Also, I'd probably abandon Javascript all together for this and find a way to write it up with [Liquid](http://docs.shopify.com/themes/liquid-basics) so that it wouldn't have to be computed by the user's device.
+Also, I'd probably abandon JavaScript all together for this and find a way to write it up with [Liquid](http://docs.shopify.com/themes/liquid-basics) so that it wouldn't have to be computed by the user's device.

 Hopefully this article took you exactly 4 minutes to read.